tinyredinc/notes/real_estate/cofund_raif_ts.md

 ## Fund Manager

-COFUND MANAGEMENT INC., an affiliated organization, will be engaged as the Fund Manager to oversee and provide services pertinent to the day-to-day operations of the REIF.
+COFUND MANAGEMENT INC., an affiliated organization, will be appointed as the Fund Manager to oversee and provide services pertinent to the day-to-day operations of the REIF.

 REIF operational responsiblities include: